tchaudhry91/ts2019-challenges/docs/content/ops-tools/challenge1.md

 ./login.sh
 ```

-Challenge 1 - Find HTTP request header value

-Someone wrote his first Hello World Python web client app and sending requests to the your webserver.
-Find HTTP request header and value this client is sending using tcpdump tool.

-Tcpdump is a common packet analyzer that runs under the command line.
-It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.

-Hint: use `tcpdump -nn` with verbose to find header value
+Get webserver version using `nmap` tool.

+ Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering.

+ Webserver is running on localhost.

+ Hint: run `nmap` without arguments for help

-Your code will be seen in the output of `tcpdump` command.
-Use only header field value without fileld name.
+Your code will be seen in the output of `nmap` command.
+Use only version number without webserver name